-CITA charges fees for the services provided to students undertaking a course of study.
+CITA charges fees for items or services provided to students undertaking a course of study.
 These charges are generally for items such as course equipment, amenities fees and training and assessment services.

 All students are issued with an invoice prior to enrolment clearly stating the full cost of the course relevant to them.
-This invoice will itemize fees including tuition fees, enrolment fees and amenities fees.
+This invoice will itemise fees including tuition fees, enrolment fees and amenities fees.
 Fees include a non-refundable enrolment charge.
 CITA does not collect more than $1500 in advance from students prior to enrolment.

 CITA accepts payment for fees using: